 What will changes to US emissions regulations mean for consumers?

-Earlier this month, President Trump asked the Environmental Protection Agency (EPA) to review the emission standards enacted during the Obama administration.
+President Trump recently renewed his call to the Environmental Protection Agency (EPA) to review the emission standards enacted during the Obama administration.
 These standards mandate that the average fuel economy of all vehicles sold must be 54.5 miles per gallon by 2025.

 In exchange for an expected decrease in the required average fuel economy, the new administration will likely put additional pressure on auto manufacturers to increase the number of vehicles built in the United States and to decrease investment in foreign operations.